 Copies may be made of any document that a party or representative is permitted to inspect (other than transcript).
 We usually charges a fee for each page that is copied.

-If you want to inspect any documents in your case, contact the registry dealing with the application.
+If you want to access any documents in your case, contact the registry dealing with the application.

 Access by non-parties, including media representatives

-After a public hearing has been held and subject to any confidentiality restrictions, the AAT will usually allow a non-party to inspect:
+After a public hearing has been held and subject to any confidentiality restrictions, we will usually allow a non-party to access:

-- any transcript of the hearing held by the AAT.
+- if we have it, any transcript of the hearing.

-If you want to inspect any other document in a case, you must submit a Request by Non-Party for Access to Tribunal Documents form.
+If you want to access a document in a review, you must submit a Request by Non-Party for Access to Tribunal Documents form.

-If your request is approved, you will be contacted by the registry to make an appointment to inspect the documents.
+If your request is approved, you will be contacted to make an appointment to inspect the documents.